im-arbazalam/Java_Concepts/JavaNotes/StreamAPI.md

 The **Java Stream API** (introduced in Java 8) allows you to process collections of data in a **functional and declarative** way.
 It works like a pipeline where data flows through multiple operations such as `filter`, `map`, and `collect`.

+The Stream API enhances performance through lazy evaluation and support for parallel processing.
+This means operations are only executed when needed, and large data sets can be processed across multiple threads efficiently.

 ## ✅ Why Use Stream API?

 - 🚀 **Simplifies complex logic** using clean, readable code.